-4.1 The regional programme budget policy for optimal use of WHO's resources requires a process and mechanisms for carrying it out, beginning at the country level in all Member States of the Region, and being supported by the regional and global levels of the Organization.
-Some of the main features of WHO's managerial process for programme development (MPWHD) are indicated below.

-4.2 Joint Government/WHO Policy and Programme Review Process.
-As the constant partner of every Member State in the Region, WHO will cooperate through a variety of means in joint reviews of the main lines, essential needs and outcomes of national policies, strategies and plans of action for HFA/2000 Such reviews and their recommended outcomes will always be based on PHC. pursuant to the nationally defined priorities as well as to the internationally agreed health policies referred to in paragraph 1.3.
-Such reviews will complements and support the continuing national programme planning and coordinating processes and mechanisms in the country, with full respect for national sovereignty, self-reliance and self-determination.
-The WHO managerial process (MPWHD) complements and supports the managerial process for national health development (MPNHD).
-Specific aspects of and mechanisms for carrying out this process are mentioned below.

-4.3 Programming and Programme Budgeting Processes.
-The joint government/WHO policy and programme review process includes a systematic assessment of programme needs and the allocation of resources.
-The review process accords with the agreed approach to the development of programme budgeting and management of WHO's resources at country level.1 Having considered the country's epidemiological, environmental and socio-economic conditions, government health officials and WHO staff review the essential needs for developing the national strategy for HFA in line with WHO global and regional strategies for HFA.
+- 4.1.
+The regional programme budget policy for optimal use of WHO's resources requires processes and mechanisms for carrying it out, beginning at the country level in all Member States of the Region, and being supported by the regional and global levels of the Organization.
+Some of the main features of the managerial process for WHO general programme development are indicated below. - 4.2.
+As the constant partner of every Member State in the Joint government/ Region, WHO will cooperate through a variety of means in WHO policy and joint reviews of the main lines, essential needs and programme review outcomes of national policies, strategies and plans of process action for HFA/2000 based on PHC.
+Such reviews and their recommended outcomes will always be pursuant to the nationally defined priorities as well as to the internationally agreed health policies referred to in ¶1.3.
+Such reviews will complement and support the continuing national programme planning and coordinating processes and mechanisms in the country, with full respect for national sovereignty, self-reliance and self-determination.
+The managerial process for WHO general programme development complements and supports the managerial process for national health development.
+Specific aspects of and mechanisms for carrying out this process are mentioned below. - 4.3.
+The joint government/WHO policy and programme review programming and process includes a systematic assessment of programme programme budgetneeds and the allocation of resources.
+The review process ing processes accords with the agreed approach to the development of programme budgeting and management of WHO's resources at country level.
+Having considered the country's epidemiological, environmental and socio-economic conditions, government health officials and WHO staff review the essential needs for developing the national strategy for HFA in line with WHO global and regional strategies for HFA.
 Attention is then paid to the overall design of the national health system, and the implications for related health programmes and integrated health delivery.